Exam Descriptions

 -

-Chemistry The Linfield chemistry faculty welcome students with any amount of high school chemistry experience to take this exam, which includes material from a standard high school chemistry year-long course.
-Chemists employ algebra skills alongside conceptual understanding to solve problems facing our world and the content of this exam is reflective of that approach.
+Chemistry The Linfield chemistry faculty welcome students with any amount of high school chemistry experience to take this exam.
+Chemists answer experimental questions to solve problems facing our world by making measurements that are connected to the type of chemical question of interest and drawing conclusions based on the evidence that is collected.
+This exam is reflective of that approach.

 If you are interested and excited to get involved in chemistry at Linfield – as a major, as a part of another major, as a minor or just for a course or two – consider taking this scholarship exam as an important step toward an engaging, rewarding experience in our department.
 Welcome!